HomeGuides › Social Impact

 The technical correction: menu engineering as a footprint reduction mechanism

-How the consolidated footprint is correctly calculated: energy + FLW + waste
+How the consolidated footprint is correctly calculated: energy + FLW + waste?

 Common implementation errors and how to correct them before reporting